kor-hq/bibleio/README.md

-# bibleio-design
+# Bibleio Design

- UI and component kit for Bibleio.
+UI kit for Bibleio, including React components and Tailwind configuration with colour styles.